sparkesILASP/FastLAS/bounds-impl-notes.md

 The base FastLAS code is contained in the FastLAS2/implementation/ folder, so most changes are found there.

+# The initial approach

+1. Parse each example to a WCDPI.
+2. Generate possibilities from WCDPI in place of abduction.
+3. Solve, forcing coverage of every example.

 # Various things

+## Parsing

+Goes through Flex and Bison.
+Done via yyparse();
+Check the initialisers in Example.cpp

 ## Clingo